epfl-ada/ada-2023-project-preprocessedpeoples/README.md

 - Create a word embedding which is associated to each character.
 Create plots visualising frequency of words used to describe male and female actors, and other exploratory plots.

 27/11/2023 - 3/12/2023
-- Step 6: Perform clusterings on the word embeddings.
+- Step 5: Perform clusterings on the word embeddings.
 Try several algorithms and use visualisations such as UMAP or tSNE plots.
 Initial study of the clusters by gender.
 - define a character complexity metric based on verbs used to describe a character on the CoreNLP outputs.
-- Step 4: Analysis of sentiment analysis results as a temporal analysis.
+- Step 3: Inspection of sentiment analysis findings as a temporal analysis.
-- Step 5: Perform the hypothesis testing to reveal the gender reprasantation differences between the oscar nominees or winners
+- Step 4: Perform the hypothesis testing to reveal the gender representation differences between the oscar nominees or winners

 4/11/2023 - 10/12/2023
-- step 6 continued: Perform more in depth studies of the clusters, correlating to character attributes, movie attributes and as a temporal analysis.
+- Step 5 continued: Perform more in depth studies of the clusters, correlating to character attributes, movie attributes and as a temporal analysis.

 11/12/2023 - 17/12/2023
 - begin creation of the website.